MaxPool3d¶

 In the simplest case, the output value of the layer with input size , output and

-controls the spacing between the kernel points.
-It is harder to describe, but this link has a nice visualization of whatdilation
+paddingis non-zero, then the input is implicitly zero-padded on both sides forpaddingnumber of points.dilationcontrols the spacing between the kernel points.
+It is harder to describe, but this link has a nice visualization of whatdilationdoes.The parameters

 - Parameters